grimlucis/rpg-hack/01-character-creation/03-classes.md

 4. Save vs Fear against the target of your spell.
 1d6 rounds.
 Target is fully healed if undead.
 5. 1d6 nearby corpses raise as zombies and attack you for 1d6 rounds.
 6. You die.
-Save vs Intelligence every hour to find your way back to your body.
+Make a TAL check every hour to find your way back to your body.

 **Doom of the Necromancer:**